 --The process for accessing dues and fees.

-· The Sport Clubs Executive Council must approve any changes to the constitution.
+- The Club Sports Executive Council must approve any changes to the constitution.

-A SAMPLE CONSTITUTION GUIDE CAN BE FOUND ON THE SPORT CLUBS WEB PAGE FOR REFERENCE.
+A SAMPLE CONSTITUTION GUIDE CAN BE FOUND ON THE CLUB SPORTS WEB PAGE FOR REFERENCE.